rstan-dev/pp4-yoomoov/README.md

   1. Colors were inconsistent on the website - CSS was updated according to the style guide.
   2. Breadrcumbs were missing on Contact and Delete page - code was added on these templates.
   3. The validation used to prevent creating a double booking on the same day, affected the Edit Booking function.
 The clean method on the Booking form was modified to check and remove the current booking - allowing the same form to be used for creating and updating bookings.
   4. Emails were not sent in the development environment due to GitPod's security policy.
-Email config was set to display in terminal for testing purposes.
+Email config was set to display in the terminal for testing purposes.
 Updated for production.
-  5. No dynamic username in nav bar when logged in - updated base.html with {{ user }}(dashboard).
+  5. No dynamic username in the nav bar when logged in - updated base.html with {{ user }}(dashboard).
   6. When testing for browser compatibility, there were numerous AnonymousUser errors on different browsers.
 This was rectified by adding a login_required decorator on the dashboard view.
-  7. The Hero image did not display when deployed - resolved by changing the background image link to the cloudinary link.
+  7. The Hero image did not display when deployed - resolved by changing the background image link to the Cloudinary link.
   8. The Van finder prevented the user from selecting all, resolved by disabling the attribute
   9. There were several issues configuring emails.
-Initially I had setup a yoomoov@outlook.com account to send from which successfully sent emails but was unable to receive a copy of the email - which was an important part of the admin's email notification user story.
-I resolved this by creating a sendgrid account and using yoomoovyoo@gmail.com which sucessfully sent emails and could receive a copy to the same address.
-For this project the admins email has been setup with this gmail address, however this can be changed by the superuser to whatever email they wish to receive notifications.
+Initially, I had set up a yoomoov@outlook.com account to send from which successfully sent emails but was unable to receive a copy of the email - which was an important part of the admin's email notification user story.
+I resolved this by creating a Sendgrid account and using yoomoovyoo@gmail.com which sucessfully sent emails and could receive a copy to the same address.
+For this project the admin's email has been set up with this Gmail address, however, this can be changed by the superuser to whatever email they wish to receive notifications.

   ### Unresolved bugs:
   There are no unresolved bugs.

   ### Improvements and future developments:
   The following items have been identified for future development:
-  1. Create model for services so they can be updated through the admin panel - enhances administrator experience.
+  1. Create Model for services so they can be updated through the admin panel - enhances administrator experience.
-  2. Create model for locations so they can be updated through the admin panel - enhances administrator experience.
+  2. Create Model for locations so they can be updated through the admin panel - enhances administrator experience.
   3. Generate slug automatically - prevents spelling errors - enhances administrator experience, and SEO.
-  4. Build a fully functioning front end Admin Dashboard with full functionality and dynamic drop-downs - prevents spelling errors and enhances the administrator experience.
+  4. Build a fully functioning front-end Admin Dashboard with full functionality and dynamic drop-downs - prevents spelling errors and enhances the administrator experience.
   5. Dynamic Dependant Filter for Van Name, Size, location and County in the booking form and Van Finder form - enhances user experience by not allowing selections that have no content.
   6. Dynamic Date selector on Booking Form where dates are shown as unavailable - enhances user experience.
   7. Enhance User model to allow a profile section on User dashboard to capture first name, last name and phone number - enhances User booking experience.